 Anger can be outwardly visible, but it can also show up in ways that are subtle, indirect, and deceptive.
-Proverbs 26:24-26 provides an example of this...
+Proverbs 26:24-26 provides an example of this.

 Our society is becoming increasingly violent.
-John Ritenbaugh shows how the sixth commandment covers crime, capital punishment, murder, hatred, revenge and war.
+The sixth of the Ten Commandments covers crime, capital punishment, murder, hatred, revenge and war.

 Richard Ritenbaugh, reminding us that profanity has a much larger scope than cusswords, emphasizes that profane living is equally, if not more significant than profane words or speech.
 As God's called-out people, we bear the name of God; how we act and beh. . .